microsoft/PubSec-Info-Assistant/README.md

 ## Deployment

-Please follow the instructions in [the deployment guide](/docs/deployment/deployment.md) to install the Information Assistant copilot template in your Azure subscription.
+Please follow the instructions in [the deployment guide](/docs/deployment/deployment.md) to install the Information Assistant agent template in your Azure subscription.

-Once completed, follow the [instructions for using Information Assistant copilot template for the first time](/docs/deployment/using_ia_first_time.md).
+Once completed, follow the [instructions for using Information Assistant agent template for the first time](/docs/deployment/using_ia_first_time.md).

 You may choose to **[view the deployment and usage click-through guides](https://aka.ms/InfoAssist/deploy)** to see the steps in action.
 These videos may be useful to help clarify specific steps or actions in the instructions.

 ## Responsible AI

-The Information Assistant (IA) copilot template and Microsoft are committed to the advancement of AI driven by ethical principles that put people first.
+The Information Assistant (IA) agent template and Microsoft are committed to the advancement of AI driven by ethical principles that put people first.

 ### Transparency Note